A Perturbation-Based Kernel Approximation Framework: Summary and future work

-In this paper, we propose an eigenvectors extension framework that is based on perturbation theory.
+In this paper, we propose a kernel approximation framework that is based on perturbation theory.
 We prove that this framework is a generalization of the popular Nystr{\"o}m method and some of its variants.
 Furthermore, contrary to existing error bounds for the Nystr{\"o}m method, our framework provides error bounds for the individual eigenvectors.
-This is useful when the extension is used as part of a dimensionality reduction procedure.
-Our extension framework is quite flexible, and can thus take advantage of the structure of the kernel matrix.
-We demonstrate our theoretical derivations numerically for kernel matrices that are either sparse or concentrated around the diagonal.
+This is useful when the approximation is used as part of a dimensionality reduction procedure.
+Our kernel approximation framework is very flexible, and can thus take advantage of the structure of the kernel matrix.
+We demonstrate our theoretical derivations numerically for kernel matrices that are either sparse or concentrated along their diagonal.
+Currently, our framework does not handle kernels with degenerate eigenvalues, nor crossovers between eigenvalues.
+The latter might cause a ``change of order" of the eigenvectors.